-Step 4: Dispatch the seeds or plant materials
+Step 4: Dispatch the seeds

-- 1. Pack the seed envelopes or containers with plant materials, cover letter, MTA and the accessions list in a plastic bag and then in a strong envelope (if there are few samples) or a cardboard box (use filling material to avoid damage to seeds or plant materials during transit).
-Label the envelope, container or box with the complete address of the requester.
-The MTA may be pasted on the outside of the container in cases where opening the container and using the seeds or plant materials signifies agreement with the terms and conditions of access. - 2.
-Include a reply form for the requester to complete and return to the genebank to acknowledge that samples have been received in good condition. - 3.
-Send the parcels by the fastest means, such as by courier, to avoid delays and deterioration of seed or plant quality during transit.
+- Pack the seed envelopes, cover letter, MTA and the seed list in a plastic bag and then in a strong envelope (if there are few samples) or a cardboard box (use filling material to avoid damage to seeds during transit).
+Label the envelope or box with the complete address of the requester.
+The MTA may be pasted on the outside of the envelope in cases where opening the container and using the seeds signifies agreement with the terms and conditions of access. - Include a reply form for the requester to complete and return to the genebank to acknowledge that seed samples have been received in good condition. - Send the seed parcels by the fastest means, such as by courier, to avoid delays and deterioration of seed quality during transit.
 If there is any concern that the materials could be lost during shipment, use registered mail or carry by hand if possible. - 4.
 Record the shipment details in the distribution data file. - 5.
-Update the inventory of seeds or plant materials by deducting the weight or number of materials supplied.
+Update the seed inventory by deducting the weight or number of seeds supplied.